ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 ---

 # Organizing Your Grunt Tasks Even Better
-*This is a guest post by Serj Lavrin.
+**(article has changed, so this has to be changed too)** *This is a guest post by Serj Lavrin.
 Serj takes a look at more ways you can organize a Grunt configuration.
 For example, splitting up tasks by what job they do rather than strictly by what plugin they use.
 That way, for example, it may be easier to follow the follow of what happens to a CSS file.
 Serj has lots of tips, data, and example code for us here, so take it away Serj!*

 We live in an era of [Webpack](https://webpack.js.org/) and [NPM scripts](https://blog.teamtreehouse.com/use-npm-task-runner).
 Good or bad, they took a lead as a building and task running tools, with bits of [Rollup](https://rollupjs.org/), [JSPM](https://jspm.io/) and [Gulp](https://gulpjs.com/).